How to plan the perfect deck

-If you have the space, a well designed deck is a great way to add extra entertaining room and value to your house.
+If you have space, a well-designed deck is a great way to add extra entertaining room and value to your house.
 This how-to video takes you through how to plan and prepare the perfect deck for your home.

 Deck design is a personal choice, but site location will come down to a few factors.
 You may need to build a hillside deck on a sloping block, or an isolated deck around a pool or a garden feature like a gazebo.
 A great way to add extra space to a family room or living area is a low level deck extension for that inside/outside feel.

 Handy tip: Most decks require council approval so make sure you do your research and if you are unsure, it’s always best to check.